 - Create a shared space where scientists can talk with citizens interested in working on or learning about their research projects.

 - Satisfy the popular urge to tinker, build, and explore by making it simple and fun for people—singles, parents, grandparents, kids—to jump in and get their hands dirty with science.

-A former Philadelphia 76ers cheerleader, Darlene does not regret the years she gabbed through high school science classes.
-She earned a Master's degree at the University of Pennsylvania, studying science history, sociology, and science policy to learn more about people like herself: "hybrid actors," citizens interested in but not formally trained in the sciences.
-Finding remarkably few opportunities for these folks to participate in science in any meaningful way, she launched Science Cheerleader and worked with Michael Gold and Susan West to develop ScienceforCitizens.net, a precursor to SciStarter.
-Darlene lives in Philadelphia with her husband and four children, who have made it a hobby to explore the rainforests of Costa Rica.
+Darlene does not regret the years she gabbed through high school science classes.
+Years later, she found her calling when she worked at Discover Magazine.
+She later earned a Master's degree at the University of Pennsylvania, studying science history, sociology, and science policy to learn more about people like herself: hybrid actors, citizens interested in but not formally trained in the sciences.
+Discovering it was remarkably difficult to find opportunities to participate in science in any meaningful way, she launched SciStarter.

 Director of Space-based citizen science projects